garethgroberts/ProbLEM/README.md

 		z^{x}_{t} -\delta_z	& \text{if} \quad F > c^*
 	\end{cases}
 ```
 where $`t`$ and $`x`$ indicate time and space indicies, respectively. $\delta_z$ is erosion (units of length), $F$ is a (stochastic) driving force, parameterised in the code as an Ornstein-Uhlenbeck process, and $c^*$ is a critical threshold (force) that must be exceeded for erosion to occur.
 Here it is assumed to be constant, but it could easily be modified to be stochastic.
-The following schematic is from Roberts and Wani (TBC).
+The following schematic used to explain the approach is from Roberts and Wani (TBC).

 <p align="center">
 <img src="https://github.com/garethgroberts/ProbLEM/assets/11752321/bc55b160-3a1e-4cf4-8cfd-0f8adc5b1a69" width="650" height="300" />